 If so, it’s essential to recognize when a betta is nearing sudden death from old age and help make decisions accordingly.

-This blog post provides seven clear signs that can help identify if your fish is dying due to declining years, plus some additional tips on the best care for an aged betta.
+This blog post provides seven clear signs that can help identify if your betta dying of old age, plus some additional tips on the best care for an aged betta.
 Read on to learn more!

 Why Is My Betta Fish Dying?